KastnerRG/Read_the_docs/docs/devcloud.rst

   ext::intel::fpga_emulator_selector device_selector;
   queue q(device_selector, dpc_common::exception_handler);

+This specifies the device as an ``fpga_emulator`` allowing the code to be compiled with the FPGA emulator as the target.
+This performs HLS and generates the RTL description along with the associated infrastructure to simulate that RTL.
+The emulator can then be run, which is equivalent to performing RTL simulation of the kernel.

 It is best to submit jobs via the ``qsub`` command which allows DevCloud to share the resources.
 This is especially important for longer running jobs, e.g., FPGA bitstream compilation.
-It also may be required to run your file as only certain machines have access to FPGA devices; the default login machine likely does not have an FPGA.
+It also may be required to run your commands as different nodes are equipped with different accelerators.
+The default login machine likely does not have an FPGA.
 Thus, it is good practice to always submit your jobs via ``qsub``.

-In order to use ``qsub``, you need to make a simple script in a new file ``run_fpga_emu.sh`` that performs the required ``make`` command.
+In order to use ``qsub``, you need to make a simple script in a new file ``build_fpga_emu.sh`` that performs the required ``make`` command.

 .. code-block :: shell-session